-My dear brothers and sisters, there are many alternative Ways being taught and followed within Christendom today (Acts 20:28-30) which are actually the Ways of Babylon and NOT the Way of Zion.
-If you are truly born again, then you have already seen this and know this, and by the grace of God, are fleeing from it.
+There are many alternative ‘ways’ being taught and followed within Christendom today (Acts 20:28-30) which are actually the Ways of Babylon and NOT the Way of Zion.
+If you are truly born again, then you have already seen this and know this, and by the grace of God, you are fleeing from it.

-Confusion does not come when two things look distinctly different but when they look similar (sheep and goats (Matthew 25:31-46), wheat and tares (Matthew 13:24-30, 36-43), sheep and wolves in sheep’s clothing (Matthew 7:15-19)).
-Indeed, the false ways and false doctrines that are the most difficult to discern are those which have been assembled from the pure Word of God which has been distortedby man or Satan (2 Peter 3:15-16, 2 Corinthians 11:1-15, Matthew 4:5-7).
+Confusion does not come when two things look distinctly different but when they look very similar (sheep and goats (Matthew 25:31-46), wheat and tares (Matthew 13:24-30, 36-43), sheep and wolves in sheep’s clothing (Matthew 7:15-19)).
+Indeed, the false ways and false doctrines that are the most difficult to discern are those which have been assembled from the pure Word of God which has been distorted by man or by Satan (2 Peter 3:15-16, 2 Corinthians 11:1-15, Matthew 4:5-7).

 With our physical eyes, many ways in the church appear to be the right way, but with the eyes of our spirit we clearly see that they are wrong.
 If we trust our physical eyes more than we trust our spiritual eyes and the leading of the Holy Spirit, who guides us into all truth (John 16:13, 1 John 2:26-27), then the end result is confusion, for we are seeing two different images when we look at the same physical thing.